 Over the two year construction period, the project would provide 150-200+ jobs and around 70 ongoing local jobs once the terminal is in full operations.

-The project is working towards delivering first gas in 2024.
-This is subject to the relevant regulatory and Board approvals.
+The project is subject to the relevant regulatory and Board approvals.

 Artist's depiction of the proposed Gas Terminal showing the various elements of the facility

 Artist's depiction showing the proposed Gas Terminal

 To get the gas from our terminal to homes and businesses across Victoria we will need to construct about 7kms of pipeline to transport the gas to the Victorian Transmission System (VTS).
 About half of the pipeline will be on Viva Energy’s land and will be in two sections:

 - an above ground section (~3km) from the floating gas terminal to new treatment facilities

 - an underground section (~4km) to take the gas to the VTS.